Nowadays, you’d be hard-pressed to find a PHP developer who doesn’t know about Laravel. If you are one of these people, visit the Laravel site

 the given credentials against credentials in the database.
 The table to

-use is stated in the auth.php
+use is stated in the auth.php config file.
+It will

 automatically log the user in and return true if the user credentials